chriscdn/memoize/README.md

 }
 ```

-Each instance of a class maintains its own separate cache.
+Each memoized method in each class instance maintains its own cache.

 ## Tests